Gérald Darmanin

 Gérald Moussa Jean Darmanin (/fr/; born 11 October 1982) is a French politician who has been serving as Minister of Justice in the successive governments of Prime Ministers François Bayrou and Sébastien Lecornu since 2024.
 He previously served as Minister of the Interior in the governments of Prime Ministers Jean Castex, Élisabeth Borne and Gabriel Attal from 2020 to 2024.

-A former member of The Republicans (LR), Darmanin has been a member of La République En Marche!
-(LREM) since 2017.
+A former member of The Republicans (LR), Darmanin has been a member of Renaissance (RE) since 2017.
 Darmanin was Mayor of Tourcoing from 2014 to 2017 and Minister of Public Action and Accounts in the first and second governments of Prime Minister Édouard Philippe from 2017 until 2020.

 Early life and education

 Gérald Moussa Jean Darmanin was born to a working-class family with Algerian and Maltese roots.
 His father, Gérard Darmanin, managed a bistro and his mother, Annie Ouakid, worked as a cleaner.
 His maternal grandfather, Moussa Ouakid, born in 1907 in the douar (a camp of Algerian tents or small rural village of few little houses) Ouled Ghalia, in the Ouarsenis, in Algeria, was a Chief Warrant Officer in the French Army and decorated with the Médaille militaire.
 He served in the Algerian tirailleurs and was also a résistant in the French Forces of the Interior (FFI) during the Second World War and a Harki during the Algerian War.

 Darmanin struggled academically while attending a public school in Valenciennes, so his parents decided to pay for private education in Paris.
 When they ran out of money for tuition, the school allowed Darmanin to finish his studies for free; in exchange, he had to spend years working as a hall monitor.
 After working odd jobs that included singing in the metro and waiting tables, he enrolled at Sciences Po Lille, following a year at Institut Catholique de Paris (ICP) in its preparatory school ("prépa" or "classe préparatoire") for entrance to Institutes of Political Studies IEP (known as Sciences Po) including the courses of a first year of DEUG in History (the daughter of Fuad II the last King of Egypt Princess Fawzia-Latifa of Egypt and Michel Fayad were then his classmates).